eformat/acm-gitops-ocp/README.md

 - Install RHACM Operator 2.6/2.7+ into your OpenShift4 cluster
 - Label your local hub cluster with `ztp-assisted-service=true` to setup provisioning
 - Label your local hub cluster with `ztp-gitops-sno=true` to deploy a sno bm instance
+- Label your cluster(s) with `update-cluster-version=true` to update the cluster version
 - Bootstrap global ArgoCD for policy and Cluster installs

 ```bash